oliverwstein/ley-star.deploy/readme.md

 # Ley-Star Manuscript Viewer

-A web application for viewing, searching, and exploring historical manuscripts stored in Google Cloud Storage with Elasticsearch-powered search capabilities.
+A web application for viewing, searching, and exploring historical manuscripts stored in Google Cloud Storage with basic search capabilities.

 ## Project Overview